MrMafora/Snap_Lotto/replit.md

 - EXTENDED HISTORICAL ANALYSIS IMPLEMENTED (2025-08-22): Major prediction accuracy enhancement - expanded analysis from 15 draws to 100 historical draws (optimized for AI processing), implemented multi-timeframe analysis (recent 20, medium-term 40, long-term 40+), added cyclical pattern detection (monthly/quarterly/seasonal), drought cycle analysis, hot/cold transition tracking, and anomaly detection for statistical outliers and pattern breaks
 - SMART PREDICTION GENERATION OPTIMIZATION (2025-08-24): Optimized validation system to only generate replacement predictions for game types that actually have new results and successful validations, eliminating unnecessary AI API calls and improving system efficiency by preventing prediction generation for game types without new lottery results
 - DRAW ID LINKING SYSTEM IMPLEMENTED (2025-08-26): Successfully implemented comprehensive draw ID linking system where predictions are automatically linked to specific future draw IDs (e.g., prediction [4,9,22,30,33] linked to Daily Lotto draw 2357).
 Added linked_draw_id column to database, created API endpoints for draw-specific prediction lookup (/api/predictions/by-draw/{id}), and fixed confidence display bug where scores were incorrectly multiplied by 100 again (44.25% showing as 4425% - now correctly displays as 44%)
+- UNIFIED INTELLIGENT PREDICTION SYSTEM (2025-08-26): Eliminated all backup and fallback prediction methods across all game types.
+All 6 lottery games (Daily Lotto, Lotto, Lotto Plus 1/2, Powerball/Plus) now use the same intelligent "Hybrid Frequency-Gap Analysis with Learning" methodology that incorporates 40+ historical draws, hot/cold number patterns, mean reversion strategies, and performance-based learning from validated predictions.
+Removed AI Ensemble backup methods that were using simple statistical sampling instead of comprehensive learning intelligence.

 ## System Architecture
 The platform features a modular codebase designed for enhanced security and performance.
 The UI/UX prioritizes consistency and readability, with optimized ball sizes and clear visual elements across the application.